 The chimney must be relined with a stainless steel liner of the same diameter as the outlet of the fireplace.
-For connection at 30° or 45° angle, an insulated liner adapter (B) must be used to connect the liner (C) to the insulated chimney (A).
+For connection at 30° or 45° angle, a special connector (B) must be used to connect the liner (C) to the insulated chimney (A).
 Verify availability and installation instructions for this connector with the chimney manufacturer.